 - Have a blood disorder

 - Use anticoagulants

-Side effects are extremely rare since it’s your own blood that is being used for the treatments.
-You may feel a slight pain or have redness at the injection site, but that clears up quickly and is easily sated with over-the-counter pain relievers.
-If you received PRP for hair loss, you may have a mild headache the day after, but that too disappears quickly.
+Side effects are infrequent since it’s your own blood that is being used for the treatments.
+You may feel slight pain or have redness at the injection site, but that clears up quickly and is easily sated with over-the-counter pain relievers.
+If you received PRP for hair loss, you might have a mild headache the day after, but that too disappears quickly.

-Do you have any questions about Platelet Rich Plasma procedure in NYC?
-Would like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with the top Platelet Rich Plasma (PRP) specialist.
+Do you have any questions about Platelet Rich Plasma, PRP procedure in NYC?
+Would you like to schedule an appointment with an internationally recognized dermatologist in New York, City, Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown NYC or Upper East Side NYC dermatology clinic for consultation with the top dermatologist and Platelet Rich Plasma (PRP) specialist.

 (212) 427-8750 Manhattan Dermatology (Midtown) 51 East 25th Street Ste 411, NY 10010

 (212) 889-2402 Manhattan Dermatology (Union Square) 55 W 17th St Ste 103, NY 10011